|4:30 PM||Chad Carter||Performance||MAJF Club|

 In 2002 Chad performed for the great Lionel Hampton in Washington D.C. at the Rayburn House Office Building hosted in part by the Honorable Congressman John Conyers.
 Chad first appeared at the FMSJ East Coast Jazz Festival in 2000, performing a tribute for jazz great and vocalist extraordinaire, Ernie Andrews.
 Chad was introduced to Mr. Andrews by his teacher and mentor, Ronnie Wells, another extraordinary vocalist.
 Throughout his musical journey, Chad has taken inspiration from these two vocalists.
 Other artists he counts among his influences include but are not limited to Johnny Hartman, Johnny Mathis, Little Jimmy Scott, Billy Eckstine, Carmen McRae, Betty Carter Sammy Davis Jr., and Frank Sinatra.

-In 2004, Chad launched his debut CD entitled “Chad Carter Live at Vicino’s.”
-His second CD “Chad Carter: I Got Up!” was just released in mid 2009.
-Chad’s third recording is currently in production, close to completion, and due to release sometime in the early 2012.
-Those who appreciate jazz crooning will particularly enjoy Chad`s renditions of these classic jazz standards, soon to be released.
-Also with these great standards will be another original from Chad, as was true on the last project.
+Most recently Chad joined the Washington Performing Arts Society (WPAS) Men and Women of the Gospel Choir.
+In 2013 Chad performed at the Kennedy Center with the choir where they joined Wynton Marsalis on a couple of numbers.
+Back in 2004, Chad launched his debut CD entitled Chad Carter Live at Vicino’s.
+His second CD ‘Chad Carter: I Got Up!’ was just released in mid-2009.
+Chad’s third recording, “LET ME LOVE YOU” featuring special guest NEA Jazz Master, Jimmy Heath was released in mid-2012.
+Chad also had the great privilege of having the one and only master pianist, arranger and musical director, Frank Owens, to play and arrange all of the tunes on the CD.
+Those who appreciate jazz crooning will particularly enjoy Chad`s renditions of these classic jazz standards.
+Also with these great standards is another original from Chad, as was true on the last project.
 Chad defers to the tried and true tunes we’ve all come to know as standards.
 However, he wants to slow walk his creative writing in hopes that as he develops musically, that he too will one day pen a tune we all come to consider a “Standard.”
-Chad regularly appears on Monday nights at Vicino Italian Restaurant in Silver Spring, Maryland.